 Effective communication between partners is essential.
 Acknowledging and talking about the stress in the situation can help.
-Many treatment centres have a counsellor, psychologist, social worker and pastoral care workers who can assist you and your family/ whānau in coping better with the practical and emotional difficulties you may be experiencing.
+Many treatment centres have counsellors, psychologists, social workers and pastoral care workers who can assist you and your family/whānau in coping better with the practical and emotional difficulties you may be experiencing.
 They can also identify strategies that will help you and your family cope during and after treatment.